Simpson Thacher & Bartlett

 Dispute resolution

-While the firm has no shortage of litigation firepower in a number of other key areas – namely securities, insurance, white-collar/investigations work, and intellectual property – Simpson Thacher’s antitrust team has seen a remarkable rise in profile as of late, particularly through its DC office.
-Sara Razi, in particular, got a rare opportunity to display her trial prowess as well as her antitrust acumen when she represented Change Healthcare in the Department of Justice’s challenge to its $13.8 billion acquisition by UnitedHealth Group.
+Simpson Thacher’s antitrust team has seen a remarkable rise in profile as of late, particularly through its DC office.
+Sara Razi in particular got a rare opportunity to display her trial prowess as well as her antitrust acumen when she represented Change Healthcare in the DoJ’s challenge to its $13.8 billion acquisition by UnitedHealth Group.
 A federal judge rejected the DoJ’s claims in September 2022.
 The DoJ filed a notice of appeal with the Court of Appeals for the DC Circuit in November 2022, and subsequently abandoned the appeal in March 2023.
-A peer exclaims, “I love Sara!
-She has a real specialty in healthcare and although she does a lot of advisory work, as we saw, she also can try cases!
-The Change case was just huge.
-Sara took three witnesses in one day.
-It was really hard.
-Not many have succeeded against the DoJ like this!”
-The firm doubled down on antitrust with a new addition to its DC office, former Federal Trade Commission lawyer Karen Kazmerzak.
+Fresh off of this win, Razi further demonstrated her acuity with health-oriented merger-clearance actions with when she provided counsel to HCA Healthcare in antitrust cases surrounding its sale of three hospitals to Louisiana Children’s Medical.
+The cases concern claims that the two parties to the transaction proceeded with it prior to properly reporting details to regulators.
+The firm doubled down on antitrust with a relatively new addition to its DC office, former FTC lawyer Karen Kazmerzak.

 Simpson Thacher’s celebrated insurance practice continues apace with a series of engagements for a host of brand-name global carriers.
-With the recent retirement of Mary Beth Forshaw, Andrew Frankel and Bryce Friedman have seamlessly emerged as the firm’s most seasoned leaders in the practice.
-The pair has been retained by insurer Chubb to provide strategic advice in connection with the Boy Scouts of America’s (BSA’s) Chapter 11 proceedings and claims for coverage for sexual abuse claims.
+Andrew Frankel and Bryce Friedman have seamlessly emerged as the firm’s most seasoned leaders in the practice.
+The pair has been retained by Chubb to provide strategic advice in connection with the Boy Scouts of America’s (BSA) Chapter 11 proceedings and claims for coverage for sexual-abuse claims, for which BSA seeks coverage.
+Friedman also acts as counsel to Chubb in another sexual-abuse matter, this one filed by University of Southern California asserting claims of coverage relating to allegations of sexual abuse and harassment by a former USC health center gynecologist.
 A newer star in the insurance practice, Josh Polster elicits praise from peers, one of whom says, “I’ve seen him argue a few times and he has a nice touch.”
-Friedman and Polster have been retained by certain underwriters at Lloyd’s, London in connection with claims related to alleged violations of the Illinois Biometric Information Privacy Act (BIPA).
-In 2019, a plaintiff truck driver filed putative class-action complaints against certain railroads alleging the railroads had collected truck drivers’ personal data at railyards in violation of BIPA’s requirements.
-The lawsuits alleged that the railroads required drivers to use fingerprint scanners as part of automated gate systems but failed to provide proper notice or secure consent for the collection of the drivers’ biometric information.

 The firm’s white-collar/enforcement and investigations practice has also continued to build, with relatively recent recruit Marc Berger drawing accolades.
-A peer states, “Marc cycled through several government positions and brings real savvy with him.
+A peer states, “Marc cycled through several government positions and brings really savvy with him.
 He really complements [fellow Simpson enforcement star] Nick Goldin, who is also really excellent and could actually try a case, in addition to his strategic advisory work.”
+A client champions Goldin as a “brilliant and creative strategist.”
+The trio of Berger, Goldin and Michael Osnato guided JPMorgan through a headline-grabbing investigation ending with the SEC’s first settlement with a major bank applying a decades-old regulation regarding preservation of business records to modern use of text messages.
+According to the SEC, employees discussed bank business over text and personal email without JPMorgan retaining the messages.
+Jeff Knox, a former prosecutor based in the firm’s DC office, is cheered by a client as “someone who has really adapted very quickly to the defense side and is very creative and thoughtful.”